ProfessorBunny/Cheers-Lounge/README.md

 ## Credits

-This Cocktail Recipe Finder React app built with Vite was developed by [ProfessorBunny] to demonstrate using React Router and React Query to create a seamless and performant user experience for searching cocktail recipes.
+This Cocktail Recipe Finder React app built with Vite was developed by [https://github.com/ProfessorBunny] to demonstrate using React Router and React Query to create a seamless and performant user experience for searching cocktail recipes.